Like most Christians, indeed most ordinary people, I have

 Charlesworth outlines other dangers tied up in Critical

 The oppressor must be pushed aside, their voice not even heard.
-Another danger
+Even reasoned argument must be silenced, because in the creed of

-Critical Theory only the voice that has validity is the voice of those who have
+Critical Theory the only voice that has validity is the voice of those who have

 experienced oppression.
 The foundation of all these dangers is that Critical